Skip to main content

 Rights to access housing and benefits

 There are special immigration routes for Afghan citizens and family members affected by the conflict in Afghanistan.
-These include resettlement schemes for people who were evacuated following the collapse of the Afghan government in 2021, and people who worked for the UK government.
+The Afghan Resettlement Programme encompasses resettlement schemes for people who were evacuated following the collapse of the Afghan government in 2021, and people who worked for the UK government.

-People resettled under these schemes are normally given indefinite leave to remain.
-Someone with leave to remain under one of the schemes is likely to be:
+People resettled under the Afghan Resettlement Programme are normally given indefinite leave to remain.
+Someone with leave to remain under the programme is likely to be:

 • eligible for housing assistance